-SACC Chicago has 14 Board Members, three Honorary Directors, one Executive Director and one Intern.
+SACC Chicago has 14 Board Directors, three Honorary Directors, one Executive Director and one Intern.
 The Board meetings are held once per month.

 Vlad Mansson is a seasoned business strategist and international trade professional with experience from driving projects and leading teams across more than 20 markets globally, in APAC, Europe and the Americas.
 Key areas of expertise include Smart Cities, Transport Systems and Sustainable Technologies.